Understanding Your Pathology Report: Lung Cancer In Situ

 When you breathe in, air enters through your mouth or nose and goes into your lungs through the trachea (windpipe).
 The trachea divides into tubes called the bronchi (singular, bronchus), which divide into smaller branches called bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli or acini.

 Many tiny blood vessels run through the alveoli.
-They allow oxygen from the air that you breathe in to be absorbed into your blood and pass carbon dioxide from the body into the alveoli.
+They absorb oxygen from the air that you breathe into your blood and pass carbon dioxide from the body into the alveoli.
 This is expelled from the body when you breathe out.
 Taking in oxygen and getting rid of carbon dioxide are your lungs' main functions.

-Carcinomas can start in the cells that line the bronchi, bronchioles, or alveoli.
-If the carcinoma cells are only in the top layer of cells of the bronchi, bronchioles, or alveoli, without growing into the deeper layers below, it is called in-situ carcinoma.
+Carcinomas can start in the cells that line the inside of the bronchi, bronchioles, or alveoli.
+If the carcinoma cells are only in the top layer of cells of the bronchi, bronchioles, or alveoli, without growing into the deeper layers below, it is called in-situ carcinoma (also called carcinoma in situ, or CIS).
 This is considered a pre-cancer.

 Once these cells have broken out of the inner lining of the bronchi, bronchioles, or alveoli it is no longer in-situ and may then be referred to as invasive or infiltrating carcinoma.
 Invasive carcinoma is considered a true lung cancer because the cells can spread (metastasize) outside the lung to lymph nodes and other parts of your body.

-Squamous cell carcinoma in-situ is the pre-cancer that can become invasive squamous cell carcinoma.
-Atypical adenomatous hyperplasia is the pre-cancer that can become adenocarcinoma.
+Squamous cell carcinoma in situ is the pre-cancer that can become invasive squamous cell carcinoma (a type of non-small cell lung cancer).
+Atypical adenomatous hyperplasia is the pre-cancer that can become adenocarcinoma (another type of non-small cell lung cancer).
 If either of these is present in a biopsy, it may mean that there is invasive carcinoma elsewhere in the lung that was not sampled on biopsy.
 If either of these was found in an excisional biopsy (where a tumor or other abnormal area was removed) or a lobe resection/lobectomy (where all or part of a lobe of the lung is removed), and no invasive cancer was found, the prognosis (likely outcome) is excellent.
 However, the lungs may still contain other areas of the pre-cancer that are not near the first (sometimes called skip areas).

 What is squamous metaplasia?